Back to Square One

 "I'm glad you think so, 'taro, but I really can't accept your offer.
 You know that."
 The truth was he'd only been to the Rockfords' place once before.
 Why Kotaro regularly persisted in trying to get him to return was a mystery.
 "I've got enough things on my plate without blowing more time bumming it with you."

-Darian continued to his locker, unlocking it, opening it, and putting away his morning class books with an almost rehearsed precision.
+Darian continued to his locker, unlocking it, opening it, and exchanged his morning class books with an almost rehearsed precision.
 He briefly glanced inside as he did so, checking the contents with an unusual level of paranoia, before taking his midday books and closing it, spinning the dial on the combination lock to an excessive degree in the process.

 Kotaro wiggled his tail with piqued curiosity.
 "Isn't there anything I can do to change your mind?"